Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/end-of-life-for-personal-installation-templates/guide.en-gb.md

 #### SoYouStart or Kimsufi workarounds <a name="ux-sys-ks"></a>

-Open the [SoYouStart console API](https://eu.api.soyoustart.com/console/) or the [Kimsufi console API](https://eu.api.kimsufi.com/console/).
+Open the [SoYouStart API console](https://eu.api.soyoustart.com/console/) or the [Kimsufi API console](https://eu.api.kimsufi.com/console/).

 Click `Login`{.action} on the top right corner and enter your credentials.
 Then click the `Log in`{.action} button: you are now authenticated with the API console.